 - Failure to complete any of the requirements of the externship as stipulated by the Syllabus/Fieldwork Course Requirements may result in a grade of "No Pass." - If a student receives a grade of No Pass for the fieldwork credit of an externship, the student may not be eligible for enrollment in future externships for credit. - All representations of a student's hours and the materials submitted regarding the externship are subject to the Student Honor Code. - If the student appears in court or administrative tribunal, the student must comply with C.R.S.
 12-5-116, known as the Student Practice Rule.
-Any violation may subject the student and/or Supervisor to liability for the unauthorized practice of law. - The student must provide quality professional services to the best extent possible. - The student must devote the time required to complete the externship commitment. - The student must preserve the confidentiality of clients, office affairs, and the like. - Externs must complete all assignments required by the Externship Program.
+Any violation may subject the student and/or Supervisor to liability for the unauthorized practice of law.
+Students must have 60 credits to be eligible for the Rule. - The student must provide quality professional services to the best extent possible. - The student must devote the time required to complete the externship commitment. - The student must preserve the confidentiality of clients, office affairs, and the like. - Externs must complete all assignments required by the Externship Program.
 To ensure compliance with the ABA, both first-time externs and repeat externs will be required to engage with externship faculty/staff to ensure they participate in ongoing, contemporaneous faculty guided reflection.
 First time externs will be required to enroll in a 1 credit pass/no pass seminar.
+Repeat and first-time externs will receive their respective syllability at the onset of the semester.

-- Once the student exceeds the number of hours required for the externship, the student can volunteer time, but cannot obtain additional academic credit unless the student engages in the petition process with the registrar's office to earn more credit at some point.
-The decision to grant a petition is made by the dean of academic affairs, not the externship director. - The law school email account (@law.du.edu) is the primary notification method of the Legal Externship Program and students are expected to check this email account on a regular basis.
+- Students can seek to add additional credit(s) to their fieldwork in any given semester provided they submit the request in writing to the externship office prior to the last day of classes in the given semester according to the deadline provided by the office. - The law school email account (@law.du.edu) is the primary notification method of the Legal Externship Program and students are expected to check this email account on a regular basis.
 Students may also receive emails from CORELMS (no-reply@corehighered.com); please add it to your accepted senders.